 Conwy currently has one voluntary group that carries out work on the ROW network.
 This group was formed as a working party from the Conwy Valley Ramblers.
 They have carried out excellent works such as vegetation clearance, stile and step installation and waymarking.
 This is an area of expertise which should be encouraged and enhanced throughout the coming years.
-The Authority aims to explore how the use of volunteers can be realistically encouraged and developed.
+The Authority aims to explore how the use of volunteers can be realistically encouraged and developed in any way that supports the delivery of the ROWIP.